Explainer: What will happen to coronavirus post pandemic wave?

 New Delhi, Apr 21: The number of positive coronavirus cases has continued to increase across the world as millions of people are confined to their homes.
 However, several government officials from across the world are still thinking about how and when lockdowns can be lifted and normalcy can resume.

-With a vaccine that is at least more than a year away, researchers and scientists are worried about what the post pandemic transmission can look like and its possibility of future outbreaks.
+With a vaccine that is at least more than a year away, researchers and scientists are worried about what the post-pandemic transmission can look like and its possibility of future outbreaks.

 What are the post pandemic possibilities of coronavirus outbreak:

 According to several reports on coronavirus, the researchers have noted two possibilities.
 The COVID-19 virus could be eliminated through public health measures.
-However, it is obvious that the public health authorities do not consider to follow this procedure.
+However, it is obvious that public health authorities do not consider to follow this procedure.

 Coronavirus can remain upto 24 hours on cardboard, 7 days on face masks